Select a chapter above to begin.

 Forgery is flawless imitation of notes, heraldry, or seals.

-Sympathy cuts to the heart of even the most stubborn foe.
+Rhetoric cleaves to the nerve of even the most stubborn foe.

 ------------------------------------------